Reporting Abuse or Neglect of a Child

 It is the moral and ethical responsibility of all members of the campus community to protect children from abuse or neglect.
 Stopping such abuse or neglect and reporting it to the proper authorities is an imperative that is, and has been, shared by all.

-Now, under the requirements of state law, all employees of PLU also have a legal obligation to report abuse or neglect of a child to a proper law enforcement agency, the state Department of Social and Health Services, or the PLU Child Abuse Prevention Coordinator.
+Under the requirements of state law, all PLU employees also have a legal obligation to report abuse or neglect of a child to a proper law enforcement agency, the state Department of Social and Health Services, Campus Safety, Office of Student Rights and Responsibilities, or Human Resources.

 Washington State law, RCW 26.44.030 and RCW 28B.10.646, requires the following PLU employees to report or cause a report to be made whenever there is reasonable cause to believe that a child has suffered abuse or neglect: administrative employees, academic department employees, athletic department employees, including student employees in each of these departments.